THe Welcome Letter

 This is The Mountain, at its core.
-It’s a simple 6 Step theory that conceptualizes how to “climb” your music career Mountain.
+It’s a simple 6 Step theory that helps you conceptualize the zoomed-out big picture of your career, and how to “climb” your music career Mountain.
 Simply reading the 6 Steps helps most musicians get a firmer mental grip on how to tackle some of their deeper issues and troubles, so we keep The Mountain here in our Sanctuary blog for free.
-Our mission is to make success possible in every music career, worldwide, so offering the theory for free on our site is how we’re helping the most musicians we can
+Our goal is to make success possible in every music career, worldwide, so offering the theory for free on our site is how we’re helping the most musicians we can across the world.

-Also, we know what it’s like to operate without the luxury of a big budget, so this is how we ensure that The Mountain remains in the realistic parameters of what true indie musicians actually have at their disposal (we make sure all our research stays in these realistic parameters, as well).
+Also, we know what it’s like to operate without the luxury of a big budget, so offering it for free is how we ensure that The Mountain remains in the realistic parameters of what true indie musicians actually have at their disposal (we make sure all our research stays in these realistic parameters, as well).

 Follow @theMICMountain on social media,

-We have fun with this: our social media is where we share the secrets of the industry that we sneak around like secret agents/scientists to find and reveal to indies.
+We have fun with this: our social media and blog is where we share the secrets of the industry that we sneak around like secret agents/scientists to find and reveal to indies.
 In fact, we take requests!
-If something about the music industry or your career is baffling you, send us your burning questions here on our "Contact Us" page - then keep an eye out for us to answer it!
+If something about the music industry or your career is baffling you, send us your burning questions through DMs or here on our "Contact Us" page - then keep an eye out for us to address it.

-Step 3) When you want more personal help, plan One-on-One Consulting or Group Workshops with fellow music friends, the artists you manage, or an indie label roster - here.
+Step 3) When you want more personal help, plan One-on-One Consulting - here.

-As The Mountain’s Lead Strategy Expert, I personally work with musicians, managers, and labels, too.
-Consulting isn’t for everyone, so I’ll help us both understand if it makes sense for you, and I’ll offer some other solutions.
+As The Mountain’s Creator & Lead Strategy Expert, I train the next league of MIC Consultants from our rising intern teams, and together we personally work with musicians, managers, and labels.
+Consulting isn’t for everyone, so we’ll help us both understand if it makes sense for you, and then offer some other solutions.
 I’m pretty hell-bent on not making indies dependent on us through contracts and percentage deals - so I get creative on how we step in to help, then step out and let you go free.

 Thank you, all my interns, freelancers, and musician friends over the years.
-We did what no one else has ever done.
-We created a holistic approach to conceptualizing a dream that helps improve the quality of peoples' lives, instead of the pocket-digging the way most of our industry does.
-We are the living proof, writing/recording/performing music on the regular, and living our best lives while working with the realities of our human bodies & brains.
+We did what no one else has done.
+We created a holistic approach to conceptualizing a dream that helps improve the quality of peoples' lives, instead of the pocket-digging the way a lot of our industry unfortunately does.
+We are the living proof, "doing the thing" of a music career on the regular, and living our best lives while working with the realities of our human bodies & brains.

 And to whoever you are, fellow musician, welcome to The Mountain, too - begin, or continue, your adventure here.